 S: I loved their fisherman’s pants from a couple of collections ago.
 They were really fun but also had a sense of Thai heritage which was really nice to see.
 I also like the swimwear brand Timo.
 The creator of the brand was frustrated that he couldn’t find a nice pair of swim shorts in a style he would wear, so he decided to make them himself.
 They sold really well and Timo is now available internationally.

 W: And of course there is 4X4 MEN, who have a distinct, but wearable style that is very popular with young professionals right now.
-But I think there is a real demand more accessories brands.
-An important thing for Thai brands is that the pricing for foreign travelers is fantastic, you can buy whole new wardrobe for a fraction of the price at home and the quality is great.
+But I think there is a real demand for more accessories brands.
+An important thing for Thai brands is that the pricing for foreign travelers is fantastic, you can buy a whole new wardrobe for a fraction of the price at home and the quality is great.
 We have a strong tradition in manufacturing in Thailand, we are a nation of craftsmen in particular when it comes to textiles.
-Each province has its own local technique that they specialize in, be that silk production or hand-painted fabrics and that makes it a very exciting as a designer.
+Each province has its own local technique that they specialize in, be that silk production or hand-painted fabrics and that makes it very exciting as a designer.
 I am currently involved in a project that uses government money to connect these small local producers with very unique skills to the fashion industry to reach new markets – but in a contemporary way.

 S: That is very important.
 We need to support our traditional manufacturers and craftsmen to ensure that they survive for future generations.
-They are a vital part of Thailand’s heritage and I’m glad to see our government not only appreciates that, but is putting money into supporting them.
+They are a vital part of Thailand’s heritage and I’m glad to see our government not only appreciates that but is putting money into supporting them.
 At the end of the day, this will only go towards positioning Thailand as the amazing country it is on the world fashion map.
 And you know it’s fashion that really runs the world.

 Ston Tantraporn, is Fashion Director at L’Officiel Thailand.
-Wisharawish Akarasantisook, is a Thai fashion designer and winner of the internationally acclaimed Mango Fashion Awards.
+Wisharawish Akarasantisook is a Thai fashion designer and winner of the internationally acclaimed Mango Fashion Awards.